TOGAF® ADM Phase C – Develop the Application Architecture

 In a modern digitally transformed enterprise, choices in one architecture domain enable, deliver, or block outcomes in other domains.
 Business objectives depend upon the right IT Architecture.

-Best practice application architecture will focus on critical constraints that limit freed of choice purchasing, integrating and developing software.
-Application architecture will tell you when to use SaaS, buy commercial software, whether to use large suites or not, or and when to spend on custom development.
+Best practice application architecture will focus on critical constraints on purchasing, integrating and developing software.
 System boundaries and integration standards are critical.
 Lastly, your enterprise application architecture will drive agile development.
 Without these top-level constraints, detail inside an application is of little practical value.

 TOGAF ADM Overview